 The program can be completely tailored to areas of interest.
 In the past, we have had people that have specialised in certain areas of EA, such as basketball skill work, athletic development or movement training.

 If you want to learn from us through our online platform, check out the website: https://www.eliteathletesonline.com/

-To apply, please send an e-mail to firstname.lastname@example.org with subject line "Internship" and the following information:
+To apply, please send an e-mail to firstname.lastname@example.org with subject line “EA All Access" and the following information:

-- Introduction: who you are, where you are from, and what attracts you to EA
+- Introduction: Basketball Resume/ C.V, where you are from, and what attracts you to EA.

-- Expectations: what you are looking to learn, which are your core interests
+- Expectations: What you are looking to learn from us.

-- Period: which days/weeks you plan to join us, specific activities you wish to join
+- Period: Which dates you have free to join us, number of days and specific activities you wish to participate in.

 Internships can be attended at €250 per week.

 During camps you can also apply for an internship.
 If you bring 2 players with you that enroll for the camp, your internship as a coach is free of charge.

 What others are saying?

 Here is a review by Francesco Briguglio who spent one month with us during the off-season of 2018.
 You see him in the picture in the middle.